Asana plans your wind project as if turbines arrive on a Tuesday and the grid says yes

 Exactly what you get

 You get project software that knows a turbine lift waits on a weather window and a grid consent, lets a remote crew update progress with no signal, and tracks regulated life-sciences milestones properly.
 The schedule stops lying.
-Connect it to field service management and a business intelligence dashboard, and project status across remote Highland sites becomes something the office can actually plan on.
+Connect it to field service management and a business intelligence (BI) dashboard, and project status across remote Highland sites becomes something the office can actually plan on.

 How to choose a developer in Inverness